feature-hub/feature-hub/docs/getting-started/introduction.md

 > independently from other features. — [thoughtworks.com][thoughtworks]

 The Feature Hub includes a collection of npm packages that can be used together as a full-fledged solution for composing micro frontends.
-It supports React micro frontends as first-class citizens, but also allows the integration of micro frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).
+Out of the box it supports React micro frontends as first-class citizens, but also allows the integration of micro frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).
+The use without React is also possible, but requires an own implementation of the UI composition layer.

 ## Feature Apps and Feature Services